London Nationals: Uniforms and logos

 The original London Nationals were modelled after their parent club, the Toronto Maple Leafs, up until the affiliation changed to the London Knights.
 The team’s logo was the same maple leaf used by the parent club at the time, except with “London Nationals” written across the leaf instead of “Toronto Maple Leafs.”
 Over the years, the team went through numerous logo and uniform changes, with sponsors including Chester Pegg & Phibbs Incorporated influencing the look.
 In the 1990s, the Nationals adopted the Knights’ eggplant and teal colours to mirror their Jr. A affiliate.
 When the Knights moved to their modern green, black, and gold look in 2002, the Nationals returned to a familiar blue-and-white design.

 In 2015, the Nationals introduced a black alternate jersey featuring the team’s crest logo.

-In 2025, the Nationals unveiled a complete rebrand, replacing their long-standing Maple Leafs-style crest with a new train logo.
-This update was more than just a cosmetic change — it was a deliberate nod to the team’s history and its namesake, the Canadian National Railway (CNR).
-Dating back to 1961, the Nationals name was adopted after the Canadian National Recreation Association, an organization of CNR employees, sponsored the team.
-The new logo and colour palette — featuring a deeper blue accented by black and white — celebrate that heritage by evoking the hard-working, blue-collar spirit of railway workers and the local community they represented, symbolizing strength, motion, and the team’s forward momentum.
+In 2025, the Nationals replaced their long-standing Maple Leafs-style crest with a new train logo.